AdamSobieski/Foundation/Notes/FSMOM.md

 #el { prop[]: y  }
 .cls { prop[]: z w }
 ```
-which hopes to communicate that:
+which hopes to communicate that the element:
 ```html
 <div id="el" class="cls" />
 ```